 Alan Cooper — Board Member

 Awarded 2005 MVP by the Association of California Symphony Orchestras.
 Graduated Westport School of Music, B.S.
 Geology University of Rochester, M.S.
 Geology San Jose State University, M.S., Ph.D.
 Geophysics Stanford University.
-Emeritus Geophysicist: U.S. Geological Survey (34 years).
-Consulting Professor: Stanford University Department of Geological and Environmental Sciences.
+Emeritus Geophysicist: U.S. Geological Survey.
 Specialty: Marine geology and geophysics of continental margins and adjacent ocean basins of Antarctica, Bering Sea, Gulf of Mexico, California, and Solomon Islands.
-Head of Antarctic Seismic Data Library System for Cooperative Research.
-Editor of 4 books and author of more than 200 scientific publications.
-Performs with Fiume di Musica (Principal), Left Bank, the San Andreas Trio and the famous Duckweed String Band.
+Leads the Antarctic Seismic Data Library System for Cooperative Research.
+Editor of 5 books and author of more than 200 scientific publications.
+Performs with Fiume di Musica (Principal), Left Bank Trio, Lyric Theater (CM).

 Joe Simitian — Honorary Board Member